Schengen Visa

 What financial documents can I submit for a Schengen visa if I'm unemployed?

-What financial documents can I submit for a Schengen visa if I'm a housemaker?
+What financial documents can I submit for a Schengen visa if I'm a homemaker?

 What financial documents can students submit for a Schengen visa?